-For this subsonic Mach 0.7 B1A body case, employing a hybrid meshing strategy the CFD results are compared with the corresponding experimental measurements in figures 21 -23.
-Here the same grid sensitivity assessment was performed as with the structured mesh B2 studies presented in sections 4.1 and 4.2, to ensure mesh independent results.
+For this subsonic Mach 0.7 B1A body case the CFD results are compared with the corresponding experimental measurements in figures 21 -23.
+Here the same grid sensitivity assessment was performed as with the B2 studies presented in sections 4.1 and 4.2, to ensure mesh independent results.
 Figure 21 presents the comparison at a crossflow plane at x/D = 8.5 of the total pressure ratio contours, between the experimentally measured data, in the top left corner, and the results obtained with the turbulent Navier-Stokes methods.
 What is noticed is that the experimental pitot measurements were acquired only in the leeward sector of the flow field from $\phi = 120^{\circ}$ to the leeward symmetry plane, focussing on resolving the leeside vortical flow features.
 Also, it is seen that the pitot measurements do not extend all the way to the surface of the body, which is denoted by the black circular line to aid in interpreting the data.
 The vortex at this axial station is seen to be fully developed with a well defined central core of low pressure air and a distinct "tongue" of freestream air swept in under it.
 While all of the computational methods are seen to have successfully resolved a strong leeside primary vortex, not all of them provide accurate vortex structure, size, position and strength.
-The worst prediction, in comparison with the experimental flow field, is seen to be that obtained using the standard k- ε turbulence model which predicts a vortex that is too large and elongated, with no distinct core and appears too dissipated.
-The standard k- ω model also gives a primary vortex which is somewhat elongated and diffuse, with no distinct core, while the Spalart-Allmaras turbulence model result is similar although it does capture a vortex core has a shape closer to that seen in the experiment.
-The other RANS turbulence models provide predicted leeside vortices much closer to the measured one, with distinct cores and much better shape and position.
-The best overall prediction would seem to be obtained using Scale Adaptive simulation which also resolves the tongue of freestream air swept under the primary vortex.
+The worst prediction, in comparison with the experimental flow field, is seen to be that obtained using the standard k- $\varepsilon$ turbulence model which predicts a vortex that is too large and elongated, with no distinct core and appears too dissipated.
+The Baldwin-Lomax model with the Degani-Schiff modification predicts a vortex which is slightly too small in height, whose vortex core has a pressure of too low magnitude and has no tongue of freestream air induced under it.
+The other methods are more successful in predicting the primary vortex characteristics, with distinct cores and much better shape and position.
+The best overall prediction would seem to be obtained using one of the simulation methods, whose predictions are very similar, or the Spalart-Allmaras, $k-\omega$ SST or $k-\varepsilon$ Realizable turbulence models, which also resolve the tongue of freestream air swept under the primary vortex and the core location and suction magnitude to a reasonable level.

 These findings are reproduced in the corresponding comparisons for the axial station x/D = 11.5, presented in figure 22.
 Here the measured primary vortex is seen to have grown more elliptic in shape as it has evolved downstream, but still retains a distinct core of low pressure air.
-The same conclusions can be derived here as were stated for the previous axial station, though the predictions which best match the experimental contours here are that obtained using the k- ε Realizable turbulence model and Scale Adaptive Simulation.
+The same conclusions can be derived here as were stated for the previous axial station, though the predictions which best match the experimental contours here are those obtained using the Spalart-Allmaras and $k-\omega$ SST turbulence models, and Detached Eddy Simulation, which best capture the extent of the "tongue" and the associated magnitude of the total pressure underneath the vortex.
+The other simulation methods and the $k-\varepsilon$ Realizable turbulence model appear to give predictions that are almost as accurate against the experimental measurement.